bsbanotto/GitHub_year_in_review/README.md

   - [ ] Total number of repos used.
   - [ ] Total number of commits.
   - [ ] Commits per repo.
+  - [ ] What times are you typically committing.
 - [ ] Create a word map of words used in commits.
 - [ ] Sentiment analysis timeline on commit messages (were they useful commits or just fixing typos?).
 - [ ] Remote hosting so people don't have to clone the repository, it just returns a nice image of a dashboard.